Symbolic Music Generation with Diffusion Models: Methods

 \subsection{Latent Space Evaluation}

-We evaluate the similarity of latent embeddings generated by each of our models using the Fr\'echet distance (FD)~\cite{heusel2018gans} and Maximum Mean Discrepancy (MMD)~\cite{JMLR:v13:gretton12a} with a polynomial kernel.
+We evaluate the similarity of latent embeddings generated by each of our models using the Fr\'echet distance (FD)~\cite{heusel2018gans} and Maximum Mean Discrepancy (MMD)~\cite{JMLR:v13:gretton12a} with a polynomial kernel, which are popular evaluation metrics in the generative modeling literature.
 These metrics measure the distance between the models' continuous output distributions and the original data distribution in latent space.
 It is important to note that this metric does not measure long-term temporal consistency or quality of produced sequences and only measures the quality of the intermediate continuous representation before the final sequence is generated using the MusicVAE decoder.